Crystal (New Order song): Promotion

 The main music video, set to the album version, was directed by Johan Renck, produced by Nicola Doring through London production company Jane Fuller Associates and cinematographed by Fredrik Callinggård.
 It does not feature New Order; instead, it depicts a younger band miming to New Order's music and words.
 At the end, a large number of people come on stage to pull them off-stage.

+The DVD single contains an alternate music video, set to the "Special Circumstances Mix (Digweed & Muir Bedrock Radio Edit)" of the song.
+Directed and produced by Gina Birch and Simon Tyszko, the video depicts a motorcycle ride through city streets at night, viewed through two side-by-side shots filmed with sub miniature video cameras mounted in boots.

+The cover art for the CD and DVD shows actress and model Nicolette Krebitz with her trousers below her knees.

+Legacy

-The fictional band is named "The Killers" (the name appears on the bass drum in the video).
-This name later inspired a real band of the same name, who lifted a number of elements of the layout of the set in the "Crystal" video for their own video "Somebody Told Me".
+The fictional band seen in the song's music video is named "The Killers".
+This would inspire the name of American rock band The Killers, who would also lift a number of elements of the set layout in the "Crystal" video for their own video "Somebody Told Me".

 In 2005, at Scotland's T in the Park festival, New Order performed the song with The Killers' frontman Brandon Flowers singing the main vocals in a guest performance.
 In 2013, at a gig in Manchester, Bernard Sumner joined The Killers onstage to perform the song.
-Also, in 2013 Brandon Flowers joined New Order in Bogota, Colombia, to perform this song.
+Also in 2013, Brandon Flowers joined New Order in Bogotá, Colombia, to perform this song.
 When The Killers were on-stage, Sumner joined them to play "Shadowplay", a Joy Division song covered by The Killers.
-Additionally, in March 2016, at The Chelsea at The Cosmopolitan in Las Vegas, New Order performed "Crystal" with The Killers' frontman Brandon Flowers singing the main vocals in a guest performance.
+In March 2016, at The Chelsea at The Cosmopolitan in Las Vegas, New Order performed "Crystal" with The Killers' frontman Brandon Flowers singing the main vocals in a guest performance.

-The DVD single contains an alternate music video, set to the "Special Circumstances Mix (Digweed & Muir Bedrock Radio Edit)" of the song.
-Directed and produced by Gina Birch and Simon Tyszko, the video depicts a motorcycle ride through city streets at night, viewed through two side-by-side shots filmed with sub miniature video cameras mounted in boots.

-The cover art for the CD and DVD shows actress and model Nicolette Krebitz with her trousers below her knees.